gdiaz384/py3TranslateLLM/README.md

         - Makes it obvious that there were conversion errors.
         - Does not crash the program catastrophically.
         - Makes it easy to do ctrl+f replacements to fix any problems.
-            - Alternatively, use `postWritingToFileDictionary` to automate ctrl+f replacements.
+            - Alternatively, use `postWritingToFileDictionary` to automate these ctrl+f replacements.
     - If there are more than one or two such conversion errors per file, then the chosen file encoding settings are probably incorrect.
 - If the `chardet` library is available, it will be used to try to detect the character encoding of files via heuristics.
 While this imperfect solution is obviously very error prone, it is still better to have it than not.
     - To make it available: `pip install chardet`
-    - If it is not available, then everything is assumed to be `utf-8`.
+    - If it is not available, then everything is assumed to be `utf-8` unless otherwise specified.

 ### Notes about languages: